hifarrer/stocky/CRYPTO_SEARCH_FEATURE.md

 # Crypto Search Feature - Implementation Summary

 ## Overview
-Added comprehensive cryptocurrency search functionality to the Stocky dashboard, allowing users to search for and discover crypto assets alongside stocks and forex pairs using CoinGecko's API.
+Added comprehensive cryptocurrency search functionality to the BlockyFi dashboard, allowing users to search for and discover crypto assets alongside stocks and forex pairs using CoinGecko's API.

 ## Changes Made